 Following the second semester of the program, students are strongly encouraged to spend the summer in independent work experiences or internships that further their professional interests.
 As students return for their second year, they bring back professional experiences that enrich their academic work.

-The largest part of the second year consists of electives that fulfill major requirements.
-Students can emphasize in one of five majors:
+The largest part of the second year consists of electives that fulfill track requirements.
+Students can emphasize in one of five tracks:

 - Global Supply Chain Management

 Students supplement their track classes with additional courses to help them acquire more general management education or to obtain an emphasis, minor, or certificate.